ThrillStays

 Queenstown, New Zealand

 Queenstown has earned its reputation as the adventure capital of the world, and mountain biking is a massive part of that identity.
 The Queenstown Bike Park on Bob’s Peak offers lift-accessed downhill with jaw-dropping views of Lake Wakatipu and the Remarkables mountain range.
-Beyond the bike park, the Queenstown Trail network provides over 130 kilometers of grade 2-3 trails perfect for riders who want scenic riding without the gnarliest terrain.
-For more advanced riders, the Rude Rock and Wynyard trails deliver technical challenges with massive exposure.
+Beyond the bike park, the Queenstown Trail network provides over 130 kilometers of grade 2–3 trails perfect for riders who want scenic riding without the gnarliest terrain.
+For more advanced riders, the Rude Rock and Wynyard trails deliver technical challenges with serious exposure.

-Where to stay: Queenstown has excellent backpacker options.
-Adventure Queenstown hostel runs about $35-45 NZD per night.
-For something more comfortable, Airbnbs in Frankton (10 minutes from town) start around $120 NZD per night.
-Cost: Queenstown Bike Park lift passes are about $59 NZD.
-Full-suspension bike rentals start around $120 NZD per day.
-Many of the cross-country trails are completely free.
+Where to stay: Adventure Queenstown hostel runs about $35–$45 NZD per night.
+Airbnbs in Frankton (10 minutes from town) start around $120 NZD per night.

 Finale Ligure, Italy